Bluefissure/HousingPos/README.md

 ## Instructions

 Please clear the furniture list before entering the room.
-The furniture list will be automatically read after opening the `House-Furnishings` page.
+The furniture list will be automatically read after opening the `Housing-Indoor Furnishings` page.

 BDTH: After enabling it, it will integrate with [BDTHPlugin](https://github.com/LeonBlade/BDTHPlugin).
 Clicking on the setting will automatically invoke the BDTH placement command.